rhaefer/harospec/content/home/intro.md

  css_class = ""
 +++

 Data is messy and increasingly complex.
-Using innovative and cost-effective tools, we transform **data** into meaningful **information** for decision-makers.
+We transform **data** into meaningful **information** for decision-makers, using innovative and cost-effective tools.
 The [services](http://reidhaefer.rbind.io/#services) we offer inform all stages of the analytical process and maintain an emphasis data visualization.
 Our analytical philosophy includes several core tenets:

 * Analysis should directly inform decision-making
 * Information should be presenting in modern, accessible formats